 Sutjeska National Park

 Sutjeska National Park is the Mecca for most nature and history lovers coming from Bosnia and Herzegovina.
 In an excellent display of guerrilla warfare, Tito’s Partisans beat the German army in the hilly terrain of eastern Bosnia during World War II.

 The national park is still flocked by tens of thousands of tourists every year.
 They come here to pay tribute to the fallen, who were responsible for securing future success and the birth of Yugoslavia.
 Few people know that Sutjeska National Park is the stunning and the most pristine produce of Mother Nature in Southeastern Europe.

 The enchanting and ancient Mehmed Paša Sokolović Bridge is the best part of Višegrad, and it is listed as the World Heritage Site by UNESCO.
 It was mentioned in the novel “The Bridge over the Drina” by the Nobel Prize award-winning author, Ivo Andric.

-Being in Lukomir is like living the life in an ethnological museum where people still follow the Dinaric highlanders and nomadic tribes.
-It is the essential part of the cultural, historical and architectural legacy of Bosnia and Herzegovina and it offers a different heritage environment.
+Being in Lukomir is like living life in an ethnological museum where people still follow the Dinaric highlanders and nomadic tribes.
+It is an essential part of the cultural, historical, and architectural legacy of Bosnia and Herzegovina, and it offers a different heritage environment.
 It seems that it was inhabited by the stecci people who are scattered since the 14th and the15th century.

 There was only Donji Lukomir initially, which was around 3km from the village.
 The Gornji Lukomir was built in the 20th century as a summer village where Donji Lukomir residents bring their cattle to graze.
 By 1950 they moved to Gornji Lukomir to have a better connection to the outer world.